Ecohydraulics/flusstools-docs/docs/what2plant.rst

 .. documentation master file.

-Nature-Based Solutions (NBS) for river engineering experience incresing popularity to leverage flood risk and ecosystem management in the light of climate change.
-Even though the demand for NBS is high, there design regarding scale and placement still is an important challenge.
+Nature-Based Solutions (NBS) for river engineering experience increasing popularity to leverage flood risk and ecosystem management in the light of climate change.
+Even though the demand for NBS is high, their design regarding scale and placement still is an important challenge.
 In some cases, missing knowledge and trust in NBS lead to overestimations of costs and time.
 This plant database constitutes an important step in the design of NBS with a plant data base for river engineering.

 ..
 This documentation is also as available as style-adapted PDF (`download <https://.readthedocs.io/plantDB/downloads/en/latest/pdf/>`_).